Points of Pride

 York College Alumni consistently excel in their chosen fields, embarking upon varied careers as physicians, researchers, attorneys, public relations executives, novelists and captains of industry.

 Our graduates include Deborah Persaud, M.D. ('81), an associate professor of pediatric infectious diseases at Johns Hopkins University School of Medicine and winner of a $700,000 Elizabeth Glazer award for pediatric AIDS research; Hank Sheinkopf, PhD '73, a rabbi and president of Sheinkopf Communications, a full service political, corporate and media strategy group.
 Dr. Sheinkopf has advised the likes of President Bill Clinton, Mayor Michael Bloomberg and more than 700 other local and international political candidates; Donald Vernon ('90), a lawyer, who has returned to the York College neighborhood to open a community practice in the areas of immigration, criminal, real estate, etc; and James "Jimmy" Siegel ('77), a former Madison Avenue executive and now the successful author of novels such as Deceit, Detour and Derailed, which was made into a popular movie starring Jennifer Aniston and Clive Owen.

 York College, home of the Cardinals, competes in NCAA Division III competition and is part of the City University of New York Athletic Conference (CUNYAC).
 The Cardinals are also a member of the Eastern College Athletic Conference.
 York offers 17 varsity sports including men's and women's basketball, cross country, indoor and outdoor track, and field, soccer, swimming and diving, volleyball, tennis, and softball.

 York has established itself as one of the premier schools in the CUNYAC.
 The men's soccer team (6 CUNYAC titles) and the men's outdoor track and field team (7 CUNYAC titles) have more conference championships than any other CUNYAC School.

-The York College gymnasium features an Olympic-sized swimming pool, indoor track, and state-of-the-art gym equipment.
+The York College gymnasium features an Olympic-sized swimming pool and indoor track.